 We’re the treehouse collective; a group of interdisciplinary friends who love to tinker, build and dream big.
 We work together to create playful, interactive installations with a focus on light.

 Nathan Fischer is a PhD student researching nano material pigments to make more intense colours.
 Outside of his research, he loves experimenting with the latest LED lights available, whether these are WS2812Bs, SK6812s, or SD5050s.
-The meeting point of his love for technology, lighting and colour is at the forefront of his artistic pursuit.
+The meeting point of his love for technology, lighting, and colour is at the forefront of his artistic pursuit.

 Diana Tran is a sculptor with a Bachelor of Fine Arts from the University of Waterloo.
 She uses traditional materials like porcelain clay, to more experimental ones like recycled and found objects.
 She sees art as a way to connect to each other, to nature and to the stories that shape who we are.